cem-usp/rfb-cnpj-geocoding/README.md

 1. **Clone** this repository to your local machine.
 2. **Open** the project in your preferred IDE.
-3. **Restore the R environment** by running [`renv::restore()`](https://rstudio.github.io/renv/reference/restore.html) in the R console.
+3. **Restore the R environment** by running `Sys.setenv(LIBARROW_MINIMAL = "false")` and [`renv::restore()`](https://rstudio.github.io/renv/reference/restore.html) in the R console.
 This will install all required software dependencies.
 4. **Open** `index.qmd` and run the code as described in the report.

 ## Keys

-To access the data and run the [Quarto](https://quarto.org/) notebook, you must first obtain authorization to access the project's [OSF](https://osf.io) repositories and [Google Sheets](https://workspace.google.com/products/sheets/) files.
+To access the data and run the [Quarto](https://quarto.org/) notebook, you must first obtain authorization to access the project's [Google Sheets](https://workspace.google.com/products/sheets/) files.

 Once you have the necessary permissions, run the following command to authorize your access to the Google Sheets API: